kratess/GraphJS/README.md

 # GraphJS

-GraphJS is a super basic library that allow you to make basic graphs
+GraphJS is a super basic repository that allow you to make basic graphs

 ## Getting Started